christhng/taproject/report/proposal.md

 * Use part of speech tags to understand?
 * Use state machines to model the states
 * Use information retrieval to get responses
+* Use comparison model: cosine similarity to return relevant dictionary
 * Use generic grammar rules to construct responses

 ## Data